Policy Gradient Methods in the Presence of Symmetries and State Abstractions: Mathematical tools

 A set equipped with a metric is called a metric space and is usually written as a pair, typically \((X,d)\).
 Given a metric one can define standard notions from basic analysis: convergent sequence, limit of a sequence, Cauchy sequence and continuous function.
 If every Cauchy sequence converges we say the metric space is \emph{complete}.
 Limits of convergent sequences are unique in proper metric spaces but not in pseudometric spaces.
 A function $f:(X,d)\to (Y,d')$ between metric spaces is said to be \emph{nonexpansive} if:

 A function is said to be \emph{contractive} if there is some number \(c\in (0,1)\) such that:

-The fundamental theorem about metric spaces, called the \emph{Banach fixed-point theorem}, states the following: \begin{theorem} If $f$ is a contractive function from a complete metric space $X$ to itself then there is a \emph{unique} fixed point for $f$, i.e.\ a unique point $x_0\in X$ such that \(f(x_0)=x_0\). \end{theorem} We assume that the readers are familiar with basic concepts of topology: open and closed sets, base and subbase, convergence of sequences and continuity of functions.
+The fundamental theorem about metric spaces, called the \emph{Banach fixed-point theorem}, states the following: \begin{theorem} If $f$ is a contractive function from a complete metric space $X$ to itself then there is a \emph{unique} fixed point for $f$, i.e.\ a unique point $x_0\in X$ such that \(f(x_0)=x_0\). \end{theorem}

+We assume that the readers are familiar with basic concepts of topology: open and closed sets, base and subbase, convergence of sequences and continuity of functions.

+A topological space is \emph{completely metrizable} if it can be equipped with a metric which generates its topology and the resulting metric space is complete.
+A topological space is \emph{separable} if it contains a countable, dense subset--- that is, every nonempty subset in the topological space contains at least one element of this subset.
+A \emph{Polish space} is a topological space that is separable and completely metrizable.
+Polish spaces have ``desirable properties'' and are used primarily in areas of descriptive set theory and measure theory.

-One fundamental concept of topological spaces is \emph{compactness}.
+Another fundamental concept of topological spaces is \emph{compactness}.
 An \emph{open cover} of a topological space $X$ is a family of open subsets whose union includes all of $X$.
 A \emph{subcover} of a cover is a subcollection of the open sets in the cover that also covers $X$.
 A topological space is said to be \emph{compact} if every open cover has a finite subcover.
 In metric spaces, the compact sets are exactly the closed and bounded sets.
 A space is said to be \emph{locally compact} if every point is contained in an open set that is contained in a compact set.